 - Mileage reimbursement on rented vehicles.

 When a receipt is required it has to be the original.
 Copies will only be allowed in rare instances.
-Credit card receipts are very seldom acceptable to use for reimbursement since they usually do not say what the purchase was.
+Credit card receipts are very seldom acceptable for reimbursement since they normally do not describe the detail of the expense.
 Copies of the carbon copy of a check are also not acceptable.
 Small receipts should be taped (not stapled) to a larger piece of paper for imaging purposes.
 If a receipt is in a foreign language it is required that it not only be converted to US dollars, but translated to English also.

 Receipts for airfare purchased through an internet website should have the following elements: